Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ## 9. 🔗 Applying Drive Mappings Using Security Filtering

-Use Security Filtering to apply drive mappings only to specific users or groups, providing granular control over who receives which mapped drives.
+Having completed the configuration, I used **Security Filtering** on the GPO to apply the drive mappings with precision.
+By specifying the relevant security groups (e.g., "ITSecurity"), I ensured that only authorized users and computers receive the intended mapped drives, providing the granular control we required.

 📸 **Applying Drive Mappings Using Security Filtering**